 Put only clean, fresh water into your water tank.
-The tank is full when water is discharged from the water tank vent, which is integral to the deck fitting.
+The tank is full when water is discharged from the water tank vent installed through your boat's hull.
+Refer to the Fresh Water System diagram on the next page for the location of the water tank vent.